-Kinneytown Dam, owned by Hydroland Corp., is the first barrier to migratory fish on the Naugatuck River, blocking access to over 32 river miles of spawning habitat.
+Kinneytown Dam, owned by Hydroland Corp., is the last remaining barrier to migratory fish on the Naugatuck River, blocking access to over 32 river miles of spawning habitat.
 Currently, fish are unable to pass the dam due to improper hydropower operations and an ineffective fish ladder.
 But support for restoring fish passage at Kinneytown is significant and growing.
 Building on a Federal Energy Regulatory Commission (FERC) investigation into the dam’s license compliance initiated by the U.S. Fish and Wildlife Service, Save the Sound joined with the Naugatuck River Revival Group (NRRG), 19 municipalities represented by the Naugatuck Valley Council of Governments, and other partners to form the Naugatuck River Restoration Coalition (NRRC).
 Together with community members across the state, the NRRC is organizing a concerted push for restoration of fish passage at Kinneytown Dam.

 - Press Release: Naugatuck Valley Council of Governments, Save the Sound, and Naugatuck River Revival Group take legal action to restore the Naugatuck River, hold Hydroland Corp. accountable

 - Read the full complaint filed on September 30, 2021 by NVCOG, Save the Sound, and NRRG with the Federal Energy Regulatory Commission

 - Valley Independent Sentinel: “Towns and Environmental Groups Target Kinneytown Dam Owner”